 Statewide, county vocational-technical schools get an average of almost 2.5 applications for each available space.
 In some counties, and for some programs, the demand is much higher.
 In 2013, almost 17,000 students who applied to county vocational-technical high schools could not be accommodated because there was no space for them.

 It’s clear that these opportunities need to be expanded.

-The New Jersey Business & Industry Association and the New Jersey Council of County Vocational-Technical Schools, with the support of Assembly Speaker Vincent Prieto, Senate President Stephen Sweeney and legislators from both political parties, have launched a new statewide coalition to raise awareness and generate public support for career and technical education in our state.
+The New Jersey Business & Industry Association and the New Jersey Council of County Vocational-Technical Schools, with the support of legislators from both political parties, created a statewide coalition to raise awareness and generate public support for career and technical education in our state.